getjavelin/documentation/docs/javelin-core/integration.md

 stream = client.chat.completions.create(
     model="gpt-3.5-turbo",
     messages=[
-      {"role": "system", "content": "You are a helpful assistant."}, {"role": "user", "content": "What is the chemical composition of sugar?"}
+      {"role": "system", "content": "Hello, you are a helpful scientific assistant."}, {"role": "user", "content": "What is the chemical composition of sugar?"}
     ],
     stream=True,